CharalambosIoannou/Durham-WebGL-Assignment/Readme.txt

 	2) Type “npm start”
 	3) Open up a browser and navigate to “http://127.0.0.1:8090/index.html” to view the program

-The program has been tested and can run on Google Chrome, Mozilla Firefox and Internet Explorer.

 - - - - - - - - - - - - - - - - - - - -
 Main Application Features:
 - - - - - - - - - - - - - - - - - - - -